 Your cancer team can also advise you on what help is available.
 For example, they may recommend a physiotherapist or occupational therapist who can give you advice.
 Your cancer team can also tell you about any rehabilitation services at your hospital or in your community.

-We have more information in our booklet Coping with fatigue (tiredness) - see page 82.
+We have more information in our booklets Coping with fatigue (tiredness), Physical activity and cancer and Healthy eating and cancer.